 How to Find and Collect Safe Drinking Water in the Wild

 There is a rule of 3 that states you can only last 3 days without water.
-This rule is more like a suggestion as people can die much quicker from dehydration especially if they are hiking, sweating, panicked, in high dry altitudes.
+This rule is more like a suggestion as people can die much quicker from dehydration especially if they are hiking, sweating, panicking, and in high-dry altitudes.

 Signs that indicate a nearby water source if you have a map…